Current Size: 100%

 The Coordinated Dietetics Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).GRADUATE NUTRITIONAL SCIENCESUNDERGRADUATE NUTRITIONAL SCIENCES

-Dr. Thomas V. Fungwe, Associate Professor
+Dr. Thomas V. Fungwe, Professor

 Dr. Allan A. Johnson, Professor and Director of Graduate Studies

-Dr. Oyonumo E. Ntekim, Assistant Professor
+Dr. Oyonumo E. Ntekim, Associate Professor

 Dr. Linda Thompson, Assistant Professor